lukesf/random/cadquery/README.md

 * Parametric enclosure with slotted holes and posts
 * Edit box dimensions at top
 * Edit dictionary list to move holes and posts
+* Run script in CadQuery editor.
+Export STLs by right click on CAD object in menu.